Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Introduction

-The problem described above gets exacerbated when, due to systems heterogeneity, the number of local steps vary across clients, causing some clients to make much less progress than others in each round.
-Indeed, as observed in \cite{FedNova}, this may even result in convergence to incorrect points.
-Moreover, as we show in Section \ref{sec:Motivation}, the normalized gradient aggregation idea proposed in \cite{FedNova} to tackle varying client speeds fails to resolve the speed-accuracy trade-off.
-To sum up, in the presence of both objective and systems heterogeneity, the extent to which one can hope to match the theoretical guarantees of a centralized baseline is an important, yet largely open research question, even for deterministic settings.
-We aim to fill this gap via a better understanding of the following questions.
+Although \texttt{SCAFFOLD} \cite{scaffold} and \texttt{FedSplit} \cite{fedsplit} employ variance-reduction and operator-splitting techniques, respectively, to tackle objective heterogeneity, it is not known whether the rates in these papers are \textit{tight}, i.e., these algorithms come with no lower bounds.
+Moreover, neither \texttt{SCAFFOLD} nor \texttt{FedSplit} account for the effects of systems heterogeneity or compression, both of which are key challenges in FL.
+Indeed, due to systems heterogeneity, the number of local steps may vary across clients, causing some clients to make much less progress than others in each round \cite{FedNova}.
+As observed in \cite{FedNova}, this may even result in convergence to incorrect points.
+Furthermore, while empirical studies \cite{emp1,emp2} have revealed significant benefits of biased sparsification, theoretical guarantees for such methods in a federated setting have remained elusive.
+In this context, our goal is to build a better understanding of the following questions.

 \begin{itemize} \item Given strongly convex and smooth objectives, is it possible to devise a local update scheme that guarantees linear convergence to the global minimum, despite both objective and systems heterogeneity?
-More generally, can we match centralized convergence rates?
-If so, under what assumptions on the level of heterogeneity?
+More generally, to what extent can we match centralized convergence rates?

 \item Under client heterogeneity, how does \textit{infrequent} (due to periodic transmissions) and \textit{imprecise} (due to compression) communication impact convergence rates? \end{itemize}